Singa Gätgens

-Singa Gätgens (born 1 April 1975) is a German actor and television host.
+Singa Gätgens (born 1 April 1975) is a German actress and television host.
 She was the first host at the launch of the KiKa children's TV channel.

 Bio

 Singa Gätgens was born in Hamburg, Germany.

 Neues vom Süderhof

 From 1991 to 1993, Gätgens played the role of "Bimbo" in the ARD children's TV series Neues vom Süderhof.

 Work

 She gained public attention through her work in Gegen den Wind (1995), Schloss Einstein (1998) and Beutolomäus (2001).